zhemao/funktown/README.md

 ### ImmutableVector

 The constructor takes a list of initial values.
-Supports item access in the same way as builtin python lists
+It supports standard list operations such as item access, slicing, and concatenation.

 assoc(index, value)